 8 Things Your Cruise Ship Won't Tell You About Shore Excursions

-If you've already booked your Alaska cruise, it's a pretty safe bet that you've also been bombarded by your cruise line's Alaska shore excursions emails.
-Cruise lines will offer you all kinds of reasons for booking your Alaska excursion with them, but there are some things they just can't or won't tell you since they don't profit from you booking Alaska shore excursions on your own!
+If you've already booked your Alaska cruise, it's a pretty safe bet that you've also been bombarded by your cruise line's shore excursions emails.
+Cruise lines will offer you all kinds of reasons for booking your Alaskan excursion with them, but there are some things they just can't or won't tell you since they don't profit from you booking tours on your own!

 1. "Missing your boat" is never a problem.

-The tour departures for an Alaska excursion are built around the cruise ship schedule.
+The tour departures are built around the cruise ship schedules.
 This is especially the case in ports like Skagway and Ketchikan, where the majority of visitors arrive on a cruise.
 This means that it is almost impossible to miss your boat unless you purposefully try to.

 2. Ships take up to a 50% cut of the cost of the excursion.

-While actual commissions vary from contract to contract, the cruise line's cut may be as high as 50% for a same-day Alaska excursion.
-When you book with a smaller agency, like Alaska Shore Tours, you're not only saving money but much more of your ticket price gets back to the actual tour operator.
+While actual commissions vary from contract to contract, the cruise line's cut may be as high as 50% for a same-day excursion.
+When you book with a smaller agency (like us) you're not only saving money but much more of your ticket price gets back to the actual tour operator.
 This is what helps them expand and offer even more awesome activities.
-Booking Alaska shore excursions on your own can substantially help with cutting costs.
-Additionally, Alaska Shore Tours has a pledge to donate at least 5% of profits to important Alaskan conservation efforts.
-By booking with Shore Tours, you're helping to ensure a bright future for Alaskan tourism.
+Booking Alaska shore excursions independently can substantially help with cutting costs.
+Additionally, we have a pledge to donate at least 5% of profits to important Alaskan conservation efforts.
+By booking with us, you're helping to ensure a bright future for Alaska.

 3. You do not need to be back onboard two-hours before departure.